2BAB/Bro/docs/uk-en/api.md

       }
 }
 ```
 In the example, we've encapsulated the operation of DummyView into a DummyAction and exposed it.
-The user only needs to convert it into a View when they need to do some operations related View.
+The user only needs to convert it into a View when they need to do some operations relative View.
 In most cases, we can continue to use DummyAction to do the DummyView operation.
 Flexible use of return of interfaces can create some incredible effects in some special scenarios, and providing more possibilities for improving the efficiency and decoupling of modules.